-At the time of inspection the property was found to be in a condition generally consistent with its age and type of construction but some works of maintenance and repair are required.
-Elements of the property are aging and likely to require attention.
+At the time of inspection the property was found to be in a condition generally consistent with its age and type of construction but some works of repair and maintenance are required.

-The property has been altered and extended to form the current layout and accommodation including the conversion of the former attic space to form living accommodation and the addition of a rear extension.
+Some minor alterations/extensions have been undertaken including the conversion of a former attached outbuilding to form the study accommodation off the living room.
 It should be confirmed that all necessary permissions have been obtained.